Shubham-Patel22/Ns-project/README.md

 * Root CA verify both certificate and signed it
 * send to alice and bob container.

-### task 2
+### Task 2

 *First, we start the server in Bob side by typing:-
 	python3 secure_chat_app.py -s
 *Then, on alice side we type:-
 	python3 secure_chat_app.py -c bob1